IT Project management in practice

 Teaching results

-• Basic communication and presentation skills necessary for project management.
+H. To apply basic communication and presentation skills required in project management.

-• Ability to analyze and solve problems related to project management through case studies.
+I. To analyse and solve project-related problems through case studies.

-• Independent work in a project team – the graduate can effectively contribute to solving project tasks.
+A. To work independently within a project team and actively contribute to solving project tasks.

 Indicative content